Avengers vs. X-Men: A-Babies vs. X-Babies

-In Marvelous Meadows, as baby Steve Roger says good night to all of his teddy bears, he notices that baby Scott Summers from across the street has taken Bucky Bear.
-In response, Baby Steve assembles his fellow Avengers while Baby Scott brings together his team of X-Babies and the two teams fight in the middle of the street.
-After a series of turnovers, the Phoenix appears and demands that Baby Scott return Bucky Bear to Baby Steve.
+In Marvelous Meadows, as baby Steve Rogers says good night to all of his teddy bears, he notices that baby Scott Summers from across the street has taken Bucky Bear.
+In response, Steve assembles his fellow Avengers while Baby Scott brings together his team of X-Babies and the two teams fight in the middle of the street.
+After a series of turnovers, the Phoenix appears and demands that Scott return Bucky to Steve.
 When he refuses, the Phoenix causes a giant explosion.
-The next morning, Baby Steve's parents find him sleeping peacefully with Bucky Bear, except now there is a giant hole in his room and a crater in the middle of the street.
+The next morning, Steve's parents find him sleeping peacefully with Bucky, except now there is a giant hole in his room and a crater in the middle of the street.

 What If?

 As the Phoenix Force heads towards Earth, the Guardians of the Galaxy manage to send a warning before they are destroyed by it.
 Having received the warning, The Avengers send a team into space as a first line of defense, while others go to Utopia to take Hope Summers, the intended host of the Phoenix Force, into custody.
 Upon arrival, Magneto, Hope, Namor and Storm discuss the situation with the Avengers.
 After a heated exchange, Wolverine attacks Namor and fatally injures Storm in the process.
 In retaliation, Magneto brings down the Avengers helicarrier.

 As the helicarrier falls, Hope, Magneto and Emma Frost leave to intercept the Phoenix Force on the Moon.
 In space, Thor manages to wound the Phoenix Force and it offers the remaining Avengers its gift but then senses Hope and merges with her instead, transforming Hope into Phoenix.

 Once the transformation is complete, Hope sends The Avengers back to Earth while she considers her options.
 Magneto convinces Hope that humans are a threat, over Emma's protests.
 After Emma warns X-Men and The Avengers, Black Panther attempts an unsuccessful suicide attack on Hope and Magneto.
 Hope kills Emma for her betrayal and sends a meteor shower to Earth, destroying major cities.
 Hope and Magneto then confront the other X-Men, offering to spare their lives if they join them.

 The X-Men and The Avengers attack Hope and Magneto.
 As the battle continues, the power starts overwhelming Hope and she begs Magneto for help.
 Magneto kills Hope and the power transfers to him.
 However, Wolverine manages to stab Magneto in the brain, killing him instantly.
 As all the others die, Wolverine is saved by Jean Grey, who returns as the White Phoenix.
 Jean takes Wolverine into a time bubble and together they watch as life is slowly restored.